floragunncom/search-guard-docs/_content/_docs_signals/actions_webhook.md

 **request.query_params:** Overrides the query part of the specified URL.
 Can be used to specify dynamic queries using Mustache templates.
 Optional.

 **request.body:** The body of the HTTP request.
 Optional.
-Mustache templates can be used to render attributes from the watch runtime data.
+Mustache templates can be used to render attributes from the watch runtime data. `request.body` and `request.json_body_from_runtime_data_path` are mutually exclusive.

 **request.json_body_from_runtime_data_path:** The body of the HTTP request.
 Optional.
 It should be a valid [JsonPath](https://goessner.net/articles/JsonPath/) expression which refers to the structure of the watch runtime data.
 Specifies which subtrees of the watch runtime data should be serialized to JSON and used as a request body. `request.json_body_from_runtime_data_path` and `request.body` are mutually exclusive.